-These strips come in fixed lengths are not flexible and will normally have solder pads ons the end to solder you wires (power) to.
+These strips come in fixed lengths are not flexible and will normally have solder pads on the end to solder your wires to.

 Let’s look at part

 For example, this strip has multiple parallel branches of 3 LEDs wired in series.
 Series-parallel combinations allow the LED strip to be cut at certain sections.
-These …
+These can use …

 When searching the